 How Your Brain Changes with Age

-At this point the brain reaches its adult weight of about three pounds.
+During the teen years the brain reaches its adult weight of about three pounds.
 Increased activity in the frontal lobes allows a teenager to compare several concepts at once.

-Late 20s to Early 30s
+Late 20s to 30s

 40s and 50s